 - System: The Church may provide and encourage the use of Church offering envelopes.

-- Fiscal year: The fiscal year of the Church shall begin on the first day of July.
+- Fiscal year: The fiscal year of the Church shall begin the first Sunday of July and be divided into quarters which will begin the first Sunday of October, January, and April respectively.
 All committee members and officers shall remain in office until their successors are elected and the Church shall continue to operate on the previous year’s budget until the annual meeting.

 - Pastor’s salary: It shall be the duty of the Board of Deacons to review the financial needs of the Pastor and to make appropriate recommendations to the Church.